 Reacting to criticism prior to the fight about Salido’s fitness due to his age, he said “I proved tonight that I’m still a warrior and I can still get it done.”
 Salido said he thought it was a close fight, but didn’t think Vargas beat him.

-Salido said he’d like to fight Vargas again, even though he felt he won on Saturday.
-He said he would also welcome a fight from Vargas’ previous opponent, Takashi Miura of Japan, or a rematch with Vasyl Lomachenko, who fights next Saturday against Roman “Rocky” Martinez, who Salido fought to a draw last September.
+Salido said he’d like to fight Vargas again, even though he felt he won.
+He said he would also welcome a fight from Vargas’ previous opponent, Takashi Miura of Japan, or a rematch with Vasyl Lomachenko, who fights next Saturday against Roman “Rocky” Martinez.
+Salido handed Lomachenko his only defeat last September.
 “I’ll fight anyone,” said Salido.

 Vargas landed 386 of 1184 total punches (32.6%), Salido 328 of 939 punches (34.9%).
 The pair landed 615 power punches out of 714 combines total punches.
 Salido threw only 12 jabs the entire fight.

-On an evening that began with a touching final ten count tribute to the late Muhammad Ali who died 24 hours prior to Saturday’s bout, the fight seemed a fitting expression of the beauty and brutality of boxing.
-While it was breathtaking to watch the bravery and skill of Vargas and Salido, one also has to wonder how much more fans can ask of them for our entertainment.
+While it was breathtaking to watch the bravery and skill of Vargas and Salido, these type of bouts can take years off a boxer’s career.
+One has to wonder how much more fans can ask of them for our entertainment.

 Gayle Lynn Falkenthal, APR, is President/Owner of the Falcon Valley Group in San Diego, California.
 She is also a serious boxing fan covering the Sweet Science for Communities.
 Read more Ringside Seat in Communities Digital News.
 Follow Gayle on Facebook and on Twitter @PRProSanDiego.